fivetran/dbt_fivetran_utils/README.md

 ### json_extract ([source](macros/json_extract.sql))
 This macro allows for cross database use of the json extract function.
 The json extract allows the return of data from a json object.
 The data is returned by the path you provide as the argument.
-The json_extract macro is compatible with BigQuery, Redshift, Postgres, and Snowflake.
+The json_extract macro is compatible with BigQuery, Redshift, Postgres, DuckDB, and Snowflake.

 **Usage:**
 ```sql